bmehder/sparkle/resources/docs/sparkle-framework-documentation.md

 ## 🚀 Quickstart

 Sparkle apps don’t require a build tool, bundler, or CLI.
-All you need is an HTML file and a few script tags.
+All you need is an HTML file and a script tag.
 Here's the fastest way to get started:

 ---